 Request redelivery of the original message; this is done by resending down the original message through the workflow tree.

 When the original message is resent down the workflow tree, it will contain the original Correlation ID.
-Aggregators (AGs) receiving the duplicate request SHOULD only attempt redelivery of the message to children that it did not receive an acknowledgement for (i.e. MTL timeout) or reply to (i.e. Coordinator timeout) the original message.
+AGs receiving the duplicate request SHOULD only attempt redelivery of the message to children that it did not receive an acknowledgement for (i.e. MTL timeout) or reply to (i.e. Coordinator timeout) the original message.
 If the message sent with the original Correlation ID does not match the original message (e.g. different message parameters/content), the message is rejected and an error returned.

-Information
+Coordinator Maintained Information

 While per request information (see “Per Request Information Elements”) will only persist for the duration of the NSI request/reply interaction, the Coordinator must also store information associated with the entire reservation.